LetCompliance

 Immigration Act 2014

 The Act that created Right to Rent, requiring landlords in England to check every adult occupier has the legal right to rent in the UK.
-Penalties for failing to check or for knowingly renting to someone disqualified can reach £20,000 per tenant or a criminal offence.
+Civil penalties for failing to check reach up to £10,000 per occupier for a first breach and £20,000 for a repeat breach; knowingly renting to a disqualified person is a criminal offence (unlimited fine, up to 5 years).

 Rent Increase Notice (Section 13)